 List of contents

 Fertilizer industry overview

 What is fertilizer?
 Why mineral fertilizer?
 Environmental impact of fertilizer The fertilizer industry p.
 2 p.
 5 p.
+9 p.16

-9 p.17 • Fertilize er industry dynamics p.
-28 : Ammonia Urea Nitrates NPKs p.
-30 p.
-35 p.
-40 p.
-47 • Industry y value drivers p.
-52 Drivers of demand Drivers of supply Price relations Production economics p.
-55 p.
-67 p.
-75 p.
-83 • Industri al applications p.
-89
+Fertilizer industry dynamics p.
+25

+Ammonia Urea Nitrates NPKs p.
+27 p.
+32 p.
+37 p.
+44

+Industry value drivers p.
+50

+Drivers of demand Drivers of supply Price relations Production economics p.
+53 p.
+65 p.
+73 p.
+81

+Industrial applications p.
+87
-Yara Fertilizer Industry Handbook

-This handbook describes the fertilizer industry and in particular the nitrogen part which is the most relevant for Yara.
+VARA Yara Fertilizer Industry Handbook This handbook describes the fertilizer industry and in particular the nitrogen part which is the most relevant for Yara.
 The document does not describe Yara or its strategies to a great extent.
-For more information on Yara-specific issues please see the Capital Markets Day presentations.
+For more information on Yaraspecific issues please see Yara's quarterly and Capital Markets Day presentations.
 Fertilizers are essential plant nutrients that are applied to a crop to achieve optimal yield and quality.
 The following slides describe the value and characteristics of fertilizers in modern food production.

-Fertilizers are plant nutrients, required for crops to grow

-- Crops need energy (light) CO2, water and minerals to grow - The carbon in crops originates from CO2 absorbed through the leaves - Crops absorb water and plant nutrients from the soil - Plant nutrients are building blocks of crop material.
-Without nutrients the crops can not grow - · Mineral fertilizers provide plant nutrients for crops - Three main nutrients: Nitrogen, Phosphorus and Potassium are primary nutrients
+Fertilizers are plant nutrients, required for crops to grow - Crops need energy (light) CO2, water and minerals to grow - The carbon in crops originates from CO2 absorbed through the leaves - Crops absorb water and plant nutrients from the soil - Plant nutrients are building blocks of crop material.
+Without nutrients the crops can not grow - Mineral fertilizers provide plant nutrients for crops - Three main nutrients: Nitrogen, Phosphorus and Potassium are primary nutrients

-Three main nutrients: Nitrogen, Phosphorus and Potassium

-- Nitrogen (N), the main constituent of proteins, is essential for growth and development in plants.
+Three main nutrients: Nitrogen, Phosphorus and Potassium - Nitrogen (N), the main constituent of proteins, is essential for growth and development in plants.
 Supply of nitrogen determines a plant's growth, vigour, colour and yield - Phosphorus (P) is vital for adequate root development and helps the plant resist drought.
 Phosphorus is also important for plant growth and development, such as the ripening of seed and fruit - Potassium (K) is central to the photosynthesis of crops.
 Potassium helps improve crop quality and crop resistance to lodging, disease and drought.

-In addition, the secondary nutrients sulphur, magnesium and calcium are required for optimum crop growth.

-- Sulphur is especially important in the initial growth stages, to produce essential amino acids, proteins, and oils - Magnesium is needed for photosynthesis, converting light into chemical energy for nutritional purposes - Calcium is particularly important for the yield, quality and shelf life of fruit and vegetables

-Each plant nutrient has unique physiological functions which cannot be replaced by any other nutrient.

-Principle of crop nutrition: crop growth is limited by the most deficient nutrient

-- Law of the Minimum" (Liebig, 1843): "Crop yields are proportional to the amount of the most limiting nutrient." - Plant nutrients have specific and essential functions in crop metabolisms - They cannot replace each other, and lack of any one nutrient limits crop growth - It is therefore essential to focus on a balanced nutrition of all plant nutrients
+In addition, the secondary nutrients sulphur, magnesium and calcium are required for optimum crop growth. - Sulphur is especially important in the initial growth stages, to produce essential amino acids, proteins, and oils - Magnesium is needed for photosynthesis, converting light into chemical energy for nutritional purposes - Calcium is particularly important for the yield, quality and shelf life of fruit and vegetables Each plant nutrient has unique physiological functions which cannot be replaced by any other nutrient.
+Principle of crop nutrition: crop growth is limited by the most deficient nutrient - Law of the Minimum" (Liebig, 1843): "Crop yields are proportional to the amount of the most limiting nutrient." - Plant nutrients have specific and essential functions in crop metabolisms - They cannot replace each other, and lack of any one nutrient limits crop growth - It is therefore essential to focus on a balanced nutrition of all plant nutrients